Skip to main content

 Do & Don’t: What Makes a Driver Cover Letter Feel Credible

-Driver cover letters are screened for trust before they are screened for style.
-Recruiters look for signs of judgment, road awareness, and clear fit for the role.
-One vague paragraph can sink credibility.
-Specific proof changes the reading fast.
+Driver cover letters are reviewed for trust before style.
+Recruiters look for signs of good judgment, road awareness, and a clear fit for the job.
+Even one vague paragraph can hurt your credibility.
+Specific examples quickly build trust.

 What makes your driver letter feel generic